linux-test-project/ltp/doc/users/supported_systems.rst

       - 2.17
       - \-

+For a full list of tested distros, please check :master:`.github/workflows/ci.yml`.

 Older distributions are not officially supported, which means that it may or may not work.
 It all depends on your luck.
 It should be possible to compile latest LTP even on slightly older distributions than we